Volunteer today and make a difference!

 How can I find out about volunteering opportunities?

-The Council organises a series of annual Community Team Challenge days.
-If you are a voluntary or community group that might benefit from a team of helpers, contact Sara Dixon on 01225 396594 or e-mail email@example.com
+Each year BANES Volunteer Service, the Council and other local organisations, run a series of annual Community Challenge days.
+If you are a voluntary or community group that might benefit from a team of helpers, contact Sara Dixon on 01225 396594 or e-mail firstname.lastname@example.org

 Other Useful Contacts:-